Atmospheric Sciences & Global Change Division

 What's Next?
 Researchers will next tackle challenges of computational demand and the amount of observational data needed to improve regional and global climate models.

-Sponsors: This research was supported by the Climate Science for a Sustainable Energy Future project, funded by the U.S. Department of Energy, Office of Science through the Earth System Modeling Program.
+Sponsors: This research was supported by the Climate Science for a Sustainable Energy Future project, funded by the U.S. Department of Energy, Biological and Environmental Research program through the Earth System Modeling Program.
 Additional support for the model configuration and data sets used in the numerical experiments was provided by the PNNL Laboratory Directed Research and Development (LDRD) Program's PNNL Platform for Regional Integrated Modeling and Analysis (PRIMA) Initiative.

 Research Area: Climate & Earth Systems Science